nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 # LoxBerry-Plugin-Lox2MQTT

 LoxBerry plugin to enable communication between the Loxone Miniserver and MQTT.
-This plugin connects to the Loxone Miniserver websocket and the LoxBerry MQTT Gateway and publishes Miniserver state changes over MQTT.
+This plugin connects to the Loxone Miniserver websocket and the LoxBerry MQTT Widget and publishes Miniserver state changes over MQTT.
 In addition, control commands can be send over MQTT to control the Miniserver directly.

 *NOTE: The current version is not production ready.
 Use it at your own risk.*